strawberry-graphql/strawberry/docs/guides/pagination.md

 class Connection(Generic[GenericType]):
     """Represents a paginated relationship between two entities

-    This pattern is using when the relationship itself has attributes.
+    This pattern is used when the relationship itself has attributes.
-    In the facebook domain for example, a friendship between two persons would be a connection that might have a friendshipStartTime
+    In a Facebook-based domain example, a friendship between two people would be a connection that might have a `friendshipStartTime`
     """
     page_info: 'PageInfo'
     edges: list['Edge[GenericType]']